Water Street (Tampa): Residential buildings

 Water Street opened its first mixed-use residential building, Heron Residences, in April 2021.
 Heron is a dual tower conjoined by a 30,000 sqft garden rooftop and Publix Greenwise Market.
 The building was designed by architect Kohn Pedersen Fox to replicate a coral reef.
 The Cora is a 23-story mixed-use residential tower designed by architect COOKFOX.
 In 2022, the Asher, designed by Morris Adjmi Architects opened, adding 490 residences to the neighborhood.

 Hotels

-The Water Street neighborhood contains the Tampa EDITION hotel and residence, the Tampa JW Marriott, and the Tampa Marriott.
+The Water Street neighborhood contains the Tampa EDITION hotel and residence, the Tampa JW Marriott, the Tampa Marriott and ROOST Tampa.
 The Tampa EDITION was designed by architect Morris Adjmi and has 172 guest rooms, 38 residences.
 The JW Marriott opened in the Water Street neighborhood in 2020, making it the 100th hotel built by JW Marriott.

 Public art and installations

 The Water Street neighborhood features installments of public art including LED sculptures, murals, water fountains, green spaces and digital art.
 The first installation of public art is titled the "Three Arcs" designed with programmable LEDs by Jim Cambol.
 An overhead footbridge which connects the JW Marriott and the Water Street Marriott hotel will use digital projection technology to react to the footsteps back and forth called "Halocline Sky" by London artist Jason Bruges.
 In 2022, Water Street hosted British contemporary artist Lucy Sparrow's "Tampa Fresh Foods" featuring 50,000 grocery items made of felt.
 Sparrow's Tampa Fresh Foods art installation was up from January 20, 2022 to February 20, 2022 and sponsored by the Vinik Family Foundation and Art Production Fund.